2023 Erie County, New York Executive election: Democratic nomination

-Poloncarz announced that he would seek a record fourth term as County Executive, and he initially faced a challenge from former Grand Island Town Supervisor Nate McMurray, who narrowly lost a 2018 congressional campaign to Republican Congressman Chris Collins.
+Mark Poloncarz announced that he would seek a record fourth term as County Executive, and he initially faced a challenge from former Grand Island Town Supervisor Nate McMurray, who narrowly lost a 2018 congressional campaign to Republican Congressman Chris Collins.
 McMurray criticized Poloncarz's plans to seek a fourth term, arguing that "executives are not supposed to have a lifetime position" and that he would campaign against the "status quo."

 McMurray attracted criticism for telling Poloncarz that "Eric County sucks" at a meeting of the Erie County Democratic Party, which county party chairman Jeremy Zellner called "appalling."
 McMurray followed up on his remarks, noting, "I love Erie County.
 That's why I was [at the meeting] in the first place.
 But its current state is not good.
 And that's because of Mark [Poloncarz]."
 McMurray dropped out of the race shortly thereafter, saying that he couldn't "beat Mark in this system."

 Following McMurray's withdrawal from the race, Poloncarz won the Democratic nomination unopposed.